-- 1. Cadets will be allowed to use their personal firearms during Academy training. - a) The firearm must be a reputable brand. - b) The firearm must be in good working order. - c) The firearm must be approved by the Range Master. - 2.
+- 1. Cadets will be allowed to use their personal firearms during Academy training. - a) The firearm must be in good working order. - b) The firearm must be approved by the Range Master. - 2.
 The Range Master has the final say on whether a firearm may or may not be used on the Academy range.